carpentries-incubator/hpc-intro/_episodes/12-cluster.md

 {: .language-bash}

 {% include {{ site.snippets }}/cluster/queue-info.snip %}

+A lot of the nodes are busy running work for other users: we are not alone here!

 There are also specialized machines used for managing disk storage, user authentication, and other infrastructure-related tasks.
 Although we do not